Skip to main content

 Calling utility functions

 Utility functions help you access data in the guest profile and make data transformations.
-For example, you can join strings, transform dates, or hash sensitive data so the data is securely exported.
+For example, you can join strings, transform dates, or hash sensitive data so it is securely exported.

-You can call these functions in an audience export by clicking Output format > Define output > Add column, then entering the utility function into the Attribute value field of a string or number field.
+You can call these functions in an audience export if you're in Basic mode on the Define output screen, by clicking Output structure > Add column, then entering the utility function in the Attribute value field of a string or number field.
 Make sure to replace the function parameters with values of your choice.

 Here's an example of calling the ${sha256()} utility function to securely export a guest's email address: